 - Processing release applications and posting new music on the Creative Commons music portal I’ve been operating for more than a decade now.
 This can consume 40+ hours of my week if I let it get out of hand.
-Last summer I started a Patreon page to recoup some of my costs from this project and it’s going well.
-(I will be more enthusiastic about sharing this project once the redesign is complete—the current site predates the advent of smartphones and it’s downright embarrassing!)
+Most of what I earn is derived from this project; have a glance at this Patreon page for more information.
+I’ll be more enthusiastic about sharing this project once the redesign is complete—the current site predates the advent of smartphones and it’s downright embarrassing!

 - Exploring the many ruins and historic buildings of Taiwan.
 I am working on a number of specific themes related to this interest in forgotten and overlooked places, almost too many to mention here.
 One of the most enduring is an inventory of old school movie theaters, of which I’ve visited more than 50 by now.

 - Maintaining this public map of working cafes.